halfhp/repo-docs-with-claudemd/README.md

 1. add the section to `CLAUDE.md`
 2. link to the new section in `README.md`

+One potential additional advantage is that it's been reported that Claude Code is inconsistent about pulling in and consistently following context from external files.
+Certainly issues also exist with consistently following what's provided in `CLAUDE.md` but the general sentiment seems to be that the fewer degrees of separation, the more likely it is to work as expected.

 # Coding Conventions
 See [Coding Conventions](./CLAUDE.md#coding-conventions)